Finance and Development Focus Area

 - The role of digital financial services for sustainable growth

-When you have passed the above requirements you must inform your programme coordinator, who will then apply for the acknowledgement on your diploma on your behalf.
+When you have fulfilled the above requirements you must inform your programme coordinator, who will then apply for the acknowledgement on your diploma supplement on your behalf.

-If you have general or specific questions or suggestions, please contact Prof. Robert Lensink, Professor of Finance and Financial markets at FEB and coordinator of this Focus Area.
+If you have any questions or suggestions, please contact Prof. Robert Lensink, Professor of Finance and Financial markets at FEB and coordinator of this Focus Area.